Gary Gray (politician)

-Gary Gray AO (born 30 April 1958), former Australian politician and Australia's Ambassador to Ireland, was the Australian Labor Party (ALP) representative for the Division of Brand in Western Australia in the Australian House of Representatives from 2007 to 2016.
+Gary Gray AO (born 30 April 1958) is an Australian former politician who was the Australian Labor Party (ALP) representative for the Division of Brand in Western Australia in the House of Representatives from 2007 to 2016.
 On 25 March 2013, Gray was appointed to the Australian Cabinet as the Minister for Resources and Energy, the Minister for Tourism and the Minister for Small Business.
 From 2010 until 2013, Gray served as the Special Minister of State for the Public Service and Integrity.

-Before entering Parliament in 2007 Gray spent 16 years as an official of the Australian Labor Party, rising to national secretary (1993-2000).
+Before entering Parliament in 2007 Gray spent 16 years as an official of the Australian Labor Party, rising to national secretary (1993–2000).
 He also held senior executive positions, before entering Parliament and again following his retirement from politics in 2016, at some of Australia's largest resources companies.
 In 1981, Gray graduated with a degree in economics from Australian National University in Canberra.
 He was awarded the Centenary Medal in 2001 and made an Officer of the Order of Australia in 2003.

+From 2020 to 2024, Gray was Australia's Ambassador to Ireland.